BitCANN/bitcann-contracts/README.md

 #### Bid

 The bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
-It updates the bid amount and the pkh in the nftCommitment.
+It updates the `satoshisValue` and the `pkh` in the `nftCommitment`.
 The only condition is that the new Bid amount must be at least 5% higher.

 Transaction Structure:
 | # | Inputs | Outputs |